nilostolte/Projects-Presentations/README.md

 ## Automatic Vector Fonts Generator Project – Glyphs, their widths and kerning pairs

 This [project](https://github.com/nilostolte/Projects-Presentations/blob/main/Automatic%20Vector%20Fonts%20Generator%20Project.md#automatic-vector-fonts-generator-project--glyphs-their-widths-and-kerning-pairs) is about the development of a tool to transform **Truetype** and **Opentype** fonts to an embedded proprietary compact font format in Java.

+## String Vectorizer Project

+This [project](https://github.com/nilostolte/Projects-Presentations/blob/main/String%20Vectorizer.md#string-vectorizer-project) is about a program that vectorizes strings into Java Path2D.Float paths.